-Blackberries and raspberry terminology - In general, diseases of raspberries are the same as those of blackberries, and recommended control measures are the same unless otherwise indicated.
-A one-year-old cane is called a primocane.
+Blackberries and raspberry terminology - Diseases of raspberries are generally the same as those of blackberries; recommended control measures are the same unless otherwise indicated.
+First year canes are called primocanes, and a cane that has emerged from dormancy is a floricane.
 Blackberry cultivars may be erect, semi-erect, or trailing (procumbent).
-On primocane-fruiting cultivars, flowers and fruit develop on $1^{st}$ -year canes.
-In floricane-fruiting cultivars, flowers and fruit develop on the $2^{nd}$ -year canes.
+On primocane-fruiting cultivars, flowers and fruit develop on 1st-year canes.
+In floricane-fruiting cultivars, flowers and fruit develop on the 2nd-year canes.